pkstaz/openshift-ai-3-workshop/04-deploy-and-configure-mcp-servers.md

 - **quarkus.rest-client."weatherclient".uri**: Base URI of the Open-Meteo API service that we will consume from our `WeatherClient` client.
 - **quarkus.langchain4j.mcp.weather.transport-type**: Transport type for the MCP client connection (http for Server-Sent Events).
 - **quarkus.langchain4j.mcp.weather.url**: URL where the MCP server is running.
 This should point to the SSE endpoint of your MCP server.
+- **quarkus.openshift.route.expose**: When set to `true`, automatically creates an OpenShift Route to expose the application externally.

 > **Important:**
 > - The name `"weatherclient"` must match the `configKey` you defined in your REST client interface, so that Quarkus associates this configuration correctly.